tobiasjcat/WildBeyond/logs.md

 Four of them were invited to the pumpkin farm house of Madryck.
 An old man.
 The house is made out of a house sized pumpkin.
 The house is cozy.
 Zybilna is his patron and Madryck knows that these four have lost something at the carnival.
 He has lost contact with Zybilna.
 Madryck wants them to find someone named Prismir stuck in the feywild.
 Zybilna is an archfey, which is considered a fairy godmother among her followers.
 Casimir claims to have met her.
 Alexandra has a book that speaks to Zybilna.
 Kadayif is strange.
 Oswald does not know what could be dangerous about the feywild.
 Normally Madryck would communicate with Zybilna about the safety of the feywild.
-Madryck summoned a carrige for them to take them to the carnival.
+Madryck summoned a carriage for them to take them to the carnival.
 Fey don't accept gold currency so to speak.
-The carrige is carved from a pumpkin but not slimy inside.
+The carriage is carved from a pumpkin but not slimy inside.
 The carnival's owners are from shadowfell.

 Meanwhile, at sunset, I am in a flying carriage as part